 Many popular American movies targeted at teens globally depict American high-schoolers as cogs in a rigid social system built around jocks, cheerleaders, nerds, and theatre oddballs.
 Many students arrive to the United States fearing merciless bullies in their schools, or with grandiose ideas of joining the football team and immediately becoming one of the coolest kids in school.

 Of course, this is often the furthest thing from the truth — especially in small towns where students often study together for many years, and easily blend in with many different social circles at school.
-That said, many international students are excited to discover that football games, cheerleaders, school theatre productions and themed school dances really are the norm!
+That said, many international exchange students are excited to discover that football games, cheerleaders, school theatre productions and themed school dances really are the norm!

 The reality: No two American high schools are the same, and many students are surprised to discover that plenty of “American traditions” depicted in teen movies are outdated or flat out untrue.
-Luckily, some of the more exciting and less damaging aspects of American high school culture are common in many schools throughout the country — and plenty of international students get the chance to live out their dreams of becoming a cheerleader, a football player or the lead in a school play!
+Luckily, some of the more exciting and less damaging aspects of American high school culture are common in many schools throughout the country — and plenty of international exchange students get the chance to live out their dreams of becoming a cheerleader, a football player or the lead in a school play!

 Misconception #3: Most, if not all, American families own at least one firearm.